 In fact, nearly one-third (31%) of ecommerce businesses expect order fulfillment to be their biggest challenge this holiday season, followed by staffing (29%), and competition with larger companies (23%).

 On top of that, shipping during peak season takes longer than the rest of the year given the strain on shipping carriers’ fleets and networks, as millions of packages are getting delivered every day.
 But paying attention to holiday shipping deadlines can be difficult if you don’t work closely with carriers.

 We’re here to help you keep up with international and domestic shipping services across a variety of shipping carriers so you can calculate your own shipping cutoff dates to ensure delivery before Christmas and communicate them with your customers.

 2019 holidays for ecommerce brands

-While you’re likely aware of Christmas as a common holiday in Q4, here are some key holidays in 2019 to keep in mind for your online store’s promotions:
+While you’re likely aware of Christmas as a common holiday in Q4, here are some key holidays in 2019 to keep in mind for your online store’s promotions and ecommerce holiday ads: